jiweigang1/janito/docs/supported-providers-models.md

 - Some advanced features (like tool calling) require models that support OpenAI function calling.
 - Model availability and pricing depend on your provider and API key.
-- For the latest list of supported models, see your provider’s documentation or the [OpenAI models page](https://platform.openai.com/docs/models).
+- For the latest list of supported models, see your provider’s documentation or the [OpenAI models page](https://platform.openai.com/docs/models) and [Google Gemini documentation](https://ai.google.dev/gemini-api/docs/model-versions).